automationmojo/akit-quickstart/docs/automation/_sources/usermanual/00-repository-branding.rst.txt

 Repository Branding
 *******************

-The *Automation Kit QuickStart* repository written to help organizations get automation efforts off the ground and headed in the right direction quickly.
+The *Automation Kit QuickStart* repository is written to help organizations get automation efforts off the ground and headed in the right direction quickly.

-Getting an enterprise grade automation project off the ground that is capable of scaling to meet the needs of large and diverse software projects can take a significant amount time and effort.
+Getting an enterprise grade automation project off the ground that is capable of scaling to meet the needs of large and diverse software projects can take a significant amount time and effort not to mention knowledge and experience.
 Learning how to setup a really effective enterprise class automation project that scales to meet the needs of a large software projects takes alot of trial and error and most likely lots of refactoring as you learn more about the unexpected challenges that complexed automation projects can throw at you.

 .. note::